KeigoAlexTanaka/node-express-routes-lesson/README.md

 Catch up in `quotes-begin`.
 - Within `quotes-begin`, run `npm install` to install the dependencies.
 - In `server.js`, add a route for GETting `/quotes.json` that sends back the data in `./db/quotes-data.js`.
-- Also, what file do we need to include to ignore node_modules and not push it to gitHub?
+- Also, what file do we need to include to ignore node_modules and not push it to GitHub?
 Don't forget to include it.

 ## Parameterized URLs